Mad Dog (DC Comics)

-The Mad Dog is the name of four fictional characters in the DC Comics universe.
+Mad Dog is the name of several characters appearing in American comic books published by DC Comics.
 Two of them are associated with Batman.

 Publication history

 The third Mad Dog was created by writer Andersen Gabrych and artist Ale Garza.
 He first appeared as an enemy of Cassandra Cain (then Batgirl) in Batgirl (vol. 2) #67 (October 2005).

 Fictional character biography

 Lucas "Mad Dog" McGill

 Lucas "Mad Dog" McGill is a highly dangerous criminal who is wanted in several states for multiple counts of murder and notorious for shooting men in the back.
 One night while beating a woman in the streets, he met a young Jonah Hex (who was drunk at the time).
 In his inebriated state, Jonah Hex believed that McGill was his father Woodson Hex abusing his mother Ginny and shot him dead where he stood.
 He was rewarded with a substantial sum of money by the local sheriff immediately afterward.
 This encounter inspired Jonah Hex to become a bounty hunter.
 Jonah's wife, Tall Bird, later recounted this story to historians documenting Jonah Hex's life story.